kanaverse/bakana/docs/related/custom_results.md

 - `modality_assay_names`: an object where each key is the name of a modality and each value is an Array.
   Each Array contains the names of the assays for that modality.
 - `reduced_dimension_names`: an Array containing the names of all dimensionality reduction results.
+- `other_metadata`: an object containing additional arbitrary metadata for the `Result`.

 Alternatively, this method may return a promise that resolves to such an object.